 What is an investment fund?

-Investment funds are collective investment schemes, which pool your money with that of other investors to give you a stake in a ready-made portfolio.
+Investment funds (known as mutual funds in the US) are collective investment schemes, which pool your money with that of other investors to give you a stake in a ready-made portfolio.

 There are several advantages to investing through a fund, from avoiding having to pick individual shares through to affordably building a diverse portfolio, as our video explains: